First Time in Japan: The Ultimate Travel Guide (2023)

 Kimono Rental in Kyoto

 If Maiko Transformation is a bit too much for you, then wear a kimono while strolling around the historic streets of Kyoto!
 Most of the rental shops in Kyoto are near the temples or shrines so it won’t be a problem to get around on foot.
-Rent your Kimono here.
-You may avail the basic kimono package or go all out and have your hair and make up professionally done too.
+You can avail a basic kimono package or go all out and have your hair and make up professionally done too.

 Universal Studios Japan